 2. Presentations must be on a topic from the clinical component completed that month.
 You will not be able to use a presentation on another topic from some other rotation.
 However, presentations that were made for other purposes in that elective month, for instance required presentation that some electives have, are perfectly fine to use, at least in part, for this requirement.

-- Clearly demonstrates the correlation between the clinical aspect and the basic science aspect.
+- Clearly demonstrates the correlation between the scientific research and clinical care.

-- Emphasizes the basic science behind the clinical problem being described.
+- Emphasizes the scientific effort behind the clinical problem being described.
 This should be a detailed discussion of whatever aspect you choose to demonstrate.

 - Assure that this highlights the integration of the two topics and is not just a clinical presentation.

 - First slide should give your objectives for the talk.
-May be just 2-3 things.
+What is the one thing we need to know?